abuturabofficial/ibm-devops-software-engineering/01-introduction_to_devops/01-overview_of_devops.md

 ### How to change a Culture?

--   change thinking patterns of people
+-   Change thinking patterns of people
 -   working methodology as well as environment
--   organizational change
+-   Organizational change.
--   change of the way people are measured
+-   Change of the way people are measured.

 ## Leading Up to DevOps